joshembling/laragenie/README.md

 ],
 ```

-You can also remove all indexes by selecting `Remove all chunked data`.
-Be warned that this will truncate your entire vector database.
+You may also remove all indexes by selecting `Remove all chunked data`.
+Be warned that this will truncate your entire vector database and cannot be reversed.

 #### Stopping Laragenie

-You can stop Laragenie by either doing `ctrl + c` (Linux/Mac), `ctrl + shift + c` (Windows), or selecting `No thanks, goodbye` in the user menu after 1 prompt has run.
+You can stop Laragenie using the following methods:
+- `ctrl + c` (Linux/Mac)
+- `ctrl + shift + c` (Windows)
+- Selecting `No thanks, goodbye` in the user menu after at least 1 prompt has run.

 ## Changelog